Netflix/security_monkey/docs/dev_setup_osx.rst

 ======================

 AWS Credentials
   You will need to have the proper IAM Role configuration in place.
-See `Configuration <https://github.com/Netflix/security_monkey/blob/master/docs/configuration.rst>`_ for more details.
+See `Configuration <configuration.rst>`_ for more details.
 Additionally, you will need to have IAM keys available within your environment variables.
 There are many ways to accomplish this.
 Please see Amazon's documentation for additional details: http://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html.

   Additionally, see the boto documentation for more information.